-All critical components of the PKI solution shall be housed within a highly secure enclave within a Dubai Government Entity facility.
-Physical access controls shall be in place to protect the infrastructure, management systems and related operational activities of the PKI solution.
+All critical components related to the issuing CA shall be housed within a highly secure enclave within a facility either owned or rented by the owning the Dubai Government Entity.
+Physical access controls shall be in place to protect the infrastructure, management systems and related operational activities of the issuing CA.